shiftkey/brendanforster.com/content/now/index.md

 ## Where?

-I'm currently up in Halifax, Nova Scotia.
-Planning to be back in Australia in December but not much else planned.
+Currently up in Halifax, Nova Scotia.

 ## Upcoming Conferences

-None planned.
+A trip to Fiji in July for a long-overdue holiday.
+Nothing else planned.

 ## Side Projects

-Work's been busy.
-I'll revisit this later.
+I've teamed up with [@robmen](https://twitter.com/robmen) to help provide some new project leadership to [Squirrel.Windows](https://github.com/Squirrel/Squirrel.Windows/).

+Aside from that and the ongoing maintainership of some Node packages, I don't have any real time for other side projects.

 ## What about XYZ?